nitindermohan/oak-new-docs/content/docs/manuals/extending-oakestra/create_addon.md

 To make the addon available for others in the Oakestra ecosystem, publish it to the Addons Marketplace by sending a `POST` request with the JSON descriptor to the Addons Marketplace API `/api/v1/marketplace/addons`.

 The Addons Marketplace will validate the descriptor.
 Once approved, the addon will be marked as `approved` and become available for installation.

+{{< callout context="note" title="Note" icon="outline/info-circle" >}}
+To create a service that would replace a *component/container* inside Oakestra, the service name should match the name of that component.

+For instance, to replace the `scheduler` component in the Root Orchestrator where its exact name of the component is called `cloud_scheduler`, the service would then need to be called `cloud_scheduler`.
+Note the difference between a service and an addon, is that an **addon may contain multiple services**.

+{{< /callout >}}